On this page

 When you upload a CA, a project-level alert is automatically created to send a notification 30 days before the CA expires, repeating every 24 hours.
 You can view and edit this alert from Atlas's Alert Settings page.
 For more information on configuring alerts, see Configure Alert Settings.

 To edit your CA once uploaded, click the Self-Managed X.509 Authentication Settings icon.

-The user's Common Name (CN) and optionally additional Distinguished Name fields.
+The user's Common Name (CN) protected by the TLS/SSL certificate.
 For more information, see RFC 2253.